msft-davidlee/contoso-customer-service-app-service/README.md

 1. Enable APIM deployment option in your shared Azure App Configuration created as part of the [governance](https://github.com/msft-davidlee/contoso-governance) setup step.
 Use key ``` contoso-customer-service-app-service/deployment-flags/enable-apim ``` with 2 labels dev or prod and value of true to create or false to disable.
 2. Run GitHub Workflow
+3. Import the Test\Contoso Customer Service Member API.postman_collection.json into Postman
+4. Create the following environment variables

+    * ClientId: See App Registration in AAD
+    * ClientSecret: See App Registration in AAD
+    * TenantId: See AAD properties
+    * SubscriptionKey: See APIM Built-in all-access subscription for key
+    * apiName: See APIM instance name
+5. Run postman collection.

 ## Have an issue?